gmentzik/petclinic_frontend/README.md

 # Use:
 - Build project with: npx create-react-app my-app --template typescript
 - React-Bootstrap 2 (Bootstrap 5) No JQuery any more.
 For starters I am using bootstrap css.
 - React Router 6.
-(Uses Routes instead of switch and other new stuff)
+(Uses Routes instead of switch and other new stuff) More info at: https://reactrouter.com/docs/en/v6/getting-started/tutorial
+-

 # Getting Started with Create React App